openfaas/faas-netes/README.md

 * Delete function
 * Invoke function synchronously

-Any other metrics or UI components will be maintained separately in the main FaaS project.
+Any other metrics or UI components will be maintained separately in the main OpenFaaS project.

 ### QuickStart

-If you're looking to just get FaaS deployed on Kubernetes follow the [QuickStart guide](https://github.com/alexellis/faas/blob/master/guide/deployment_k8s.md) or read on for a technical overview.
+If you're looking to just get OpenFaaS deployed on Kubernetes follow the [QuickStart guide](https://github.com/alexellis/faas/blob/master/guide/deployment_k8s.md) or read on for a technical overview.

 ### Technical overview